The dark side of a delicacy

-The pricey delicacy foie gras is has a dark and haunting truth behind its production, based on incredible cruelty to animals.
+The pricey delicacy foie gras has a dark and haunting truth behind its production, based on incredible cruelty to animals.
 Through force-feeding, ducks and geese are intentionally tortured and made successively ill in order to produce this 'luxury product'.
-A metal pipe is rammed into the oesophagus three times a day.
+A long pipe is rammed into the oesophagus three times a day.
 A mixture of corn and pure fat is administered through this pipe, intended to cause rapid weight gain.
 The liver is unable to properly process these large amounts of fat, resulting in abnormal storing of fat.
 Due to this pathologic degeneration, the animal’s liver can grow up to 10 times its normal size.

 What force-feeding means for ducks and geese